Independent healthcare agency and temporary staff

 PROACTIVELY USING AGENCY

 The question was raised, is agency really the enemy?
 Are there good times to use agency?

 - “I think on the health side, there will always be some gap between supply and demand.
 Without massive change, I’m not sure how that will be solved.”

 - “There are areas.
 Not all agency is the enemy of a good healthcare business.
 I’ll give you an example, HR.
 I’ve got a change agent working with me there.
 She’s also mentoring my HR staff so that when she goes, there isn’t a leadership vacuum.”

 - “I’ve done that exact same thing with theatre utilisation.”

 - “I’d put it differently.
 I’d say the answer is to use an agency pro-actively.
 Can you do that a lower level?
 Not sure.
 I agree with you at the higher level.”

 - “There is a definite difference – temp as a necessary stopgap for staff shortage, interim for a skills gap.”

-Practicus provides problem solving and recruitment.
+Practicus provides problem solving and recruitment and is one of the leading interim management agencies.
 To find out more about the company, see here